Rhubarb: benefits, dosage, contraindications

 ✪✪✪✪✪

-An open study in adults with mild canker sores showed that a topical application of a product containing 5% rhubarb extract and salicylic acid reduced symptom resolution time by about 3 days compared to a water control.
+An open study in adults with mild canker sores showed that topical application of a product containing 5% rhubarb extract and salicylic acid reduced the symptom resolution time by about 3 days compared with a water control.

 Posologie